 Frequently asked questions

-If you want the option of using your existing phone number for voice calls and texts, as well as the general convenience, then roaming might be for you.
+If you want the option of using your existing phone number for voice calls and texts, as well as the general convenience, then roaming is for you.

 How do I use roaming while I’m in Japan?